STARIONGROUP/COMET-SDK-Community-Edition/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

 - [ ] I have written a descriptive issue title
-- [ ] I have verified that I am running the latest version of the CDP4-SDK
+- [ ] I have verified that I am running the latest version of the COMET-SDK
-- [ ] I have searched [open](https://github.com/RHEAGROUP/CDP4-SDK-Community-Edition/issues) and [closed](https://github.com/RHEAGROUP/CDP4-SDK-Community-Edition/issues?q=is%3Aissue+is%3Aclosed) issues to ensure it has not already been reported
+- [ ] I have searched [open](https://github.com/RHEAGROUP/COMET-SDK-Community-Edition/issues) and [closed](https://github.com/RHEAGROUP/COMET-SDK-Community-Edition/issues?q=is%3Aissue+is%3Aclosed) issues to ensure it has not already been reported

 ### Description
 <!-- A description of the bug or feature -->